 ‘Last Hope’ by Paul Verlaine is a four stanza poem that is separated into two sets of four lines and two sets of three lines.
 These stanzas can be referred to as quatrains, those containing four lines, and tercets, those containing three. this poem also utilizes a rhyme scheme of abba ccde ffe dgg.

 This particular version of the poem was translated from the original French by Norman R. Shapiro.

-In the first stanza the speaker describes a “humble stone” which exists next to a “wild” tree in a cemetery.
-It grew there of its own accord, it was not placed their purposefully.
-He furthers the scene by speaking of a bird which perches in the tree, returning every season, and singing a “sad and bittersweet” song.
+In the first stanza, the speaker describes a “humble stone” that exists next to a “wild” tree in a cemetery.
+It grew there of its own accord, it was not placed there purposefully.
+He furthers the scene by speaking of a bird that perches in the tree, returning every season, and singing a “sad and bittersweet” song.
 These elements represent the love between the speaker and his unnamed companion and listener.

 Analysis of Last Hope

 Floats in the cemetery’s air,

 In the first stanza of ‘Last Hope’, the speaker begins by placing the poem’s setting in a location that is both dark and beautiful.
 This is the first of many instances in which the speaker makes use of contrasts and contrasting elements.
 Verlaine has chosen to utilize this technique over and over again in this poem in an effort to tap into his reader’s emotions.
 The more images his words can evoke, the more meaningful the poem will be.

 In the first lines, the speaker describes a “humble stone.”
 This stone turns out to be a marker for a grave.
 He is juxtaposing the honour and reverence which normally accompanies a headstone with simplicity.
 This particular marker is not grand or overly impressive, it is “humble” and simple.